-Students requiring or requesting information about drug abuse treatment should contact the Campus Director for the contact information of local agencies and programs.
+Students requiring or requesting information about drug abuse treatment should contact the Campus Director or the Career Services Department for the contact information of local agencies and programs.
 Employees requiring information about drug abuse treatment should contact the Human Resources Department at (702) 658-7900.

-Additional helpful information and resources may be found by contacting the following organizations: Local meetings of support groups, including Alcoholics Anonymous (AA) and Al-Anon, and Adult Children of Alcoholics (ACOAS).
+Additional helpful information and resources may be found by contacting the following organizations: